-There are a number of WP plugins designed for “autoposting” or “autoblogging” (adding content automatically to WordPress sites).
+There are a number of plugins designed for “autoposting” or “autoblogging” (adding content automatically to WordPress blogs).

 Auto Post Scheduler is a free WordPress plugin that will schedule ‘auto post checks’ to publish new posts and/or recycle old posts automatically.

-Although you may not want all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that allows you to import bulk posts or article files into your WordPress site set these to publish automatically at regular or random intervals at a future date.
+Although you may not need all of the features of an “autoblogging” plugin, a plugin like WP Robot includes a module that allows you to bulk import posts or article files into your WordPress site and then set these to publish automatically at regular or random intervals at a late date.